11 storytelling tips that will fuel your NGO’s fundraising

 Let emerging technologies get your creative juices flowing.
 Why not try some virtual reality to better immerse your donors into your story or some drone shots for a different perspective of your projects?
 All this, combined with live video and powerful photography can give an extra edge to your NGO’s story.
 Start experimenting and you might discover some totally new angles in your storytelling.

 This might sound obvious but it cannot be emphasised enough.
 No matter how good your storyline, if your videos are shaky or have bad sound or poor lighting, your texts have typos or grammar mistakes, your photos are blurry or the tone does not resonate with your audience, well, the story will not be received well, that’s for sure.
 So make sure you invest in a good editor, a good photographer, a good video crew and a good designer and you’ll soon notice the results.

 The same story can take multiple forms, from a journal or a blog post to a photo story, a video, an animation or even a presentation.
 But regardless of the content, the essence will stay the same.
 Remember the focus on one message in tip 2.
 It really comes in handy when you start re-purposing your story.
 Why re-purpose?
 Because your donors might be using content in different ways depending on their interests and demographics.
 And because you can extend the life of your story and ensure a good bundle of content for a while.
 It’s good return on investment.
 And once you have your story in various formats, make sure you keep promoting it on various occasions.
 Don’t forget it in a corner.
 You’ve worked hard on it.

 What other tactics do you use in your storytelling?
 Feel free to share them in the comments below.

-This post was initially published on Beyond Borders Media.
+Published on 15 December 2017 by Laura Tufis.
+The post was initially published on Beyond Borders Media.